 There is limited evidence provided that the benefits of funded PR19 activities have been appropriately factored into the draft WRMP24 baseline supply-demand balance.
 South Staffs Water should provide granular details of the benefits of funded schemes and how and when these have benefitted the baseline supply-demand balance.
-Where a step change in supply demand balance between WRMP19 and WRMP24 is not sufficiently justified by scenario drivers, and may instead be as a result of non-delivery or underperformance, of the plan to explain the value, which has now reduced by 6 MI/d from our draft plan submission and detail the ongoing work we are doing to reduce this level. considerations will be made at PR24 in the assessment of enhancement funding.
+Where a step change in supply demand balance between WRMP19 and WRMP24 is not sufficiently justified by scenario drivers, and may instead be as a result of non-delivery or underperformance, considerations will be made at PR24 in the assessment of enhancement funding.